warpdynamicsltd/level/README.md

 **Important information about Level**

-- At the current stage of development, **Level** a is statically-typed language with minimalistic support for object-oriented programing and with functions, methods and operators overloading.
+- At the current stage of development, **Level** is a statically-typed language with minimalistic support for object-oriented programing and with functions, methods and operators overloading.
-- Level compiler source code is written entirely in Python 3.x using only standard library modules.
+- **Level** compiler source code is written entirely in Python 3.x using only standard library modules.
 - There are no 3rd party dependencies.
 - <i>Python 3.x</i> with installed <i>pip</i> is the only requirement to install and run Level compiler on your Linux OS with x86-64 architecture.
 - There is no **Level** documentation yet, so the best reference so far is the source code, especially files with Level code in [level\examples](examples)
+- **Level** compiler source code in early access phase is published under Attribution-NonCommercial-NoDerivatives 4.0 International licence.
+After the project will become more mature the final licence will be worked out.

 ### Short Usage Guide